 If you still got energy, continue the subTOUR eastwards.
 Stop at the bridge crossing beautiful Isar river area with its lush and quite unspoiled scenery.
 Perfect lookout for taking some photo memories of Munich before heading to Au and Haidhausen district with its authentic streets and places.

 Shopping tip: if you haven't found your favourite record yet, take a little detour to another record store called Der Schallplattenladen.

 The final stop of this subTOUR is close to Ostbahnhof, perfectly located for public transportation back.
 Have a look at the urban music and arts area Werksviertel where the venue Tonhalle is situated.
 Stroll across the place, which is actually located in the old factory premises of food producer Pfanni - more precisely in its potatoe storage.
 Tonhalle used as a venue since 1996 now.
 First named Colosseum and since 2003 Tonhalle.
 The venue hosts acts from Indie and Alternative to Rock and Metalcore.

 Club tip: Eddy's Rock Club with Classic Rock and Hard Rock tunes.

 Food tip: Nachtkantine offers great burgers and is close to the venue.
 Open until late.

 Having tickets for a concert in Olympic Stadium or Olympic Hall, this subTOUR will guide you to some record stores in the vibrant heart of Munich's inner city before heading to Olympic Park.
-Visit the world's highest Rock Museum and follow the Olympic Walk of Stars.
+Visit the Olympic Tower with former world's highest Rock Museum and follow the Olympic Walk of Stars.